brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       UI was implemented, but this section is purely optional!

-      First, navigate to “Main”.
+      First, navigate to `Main`.
 Then add a label, a button, and a slider!

       You can either press the + button at the top right or use the shortcut Cmd+Shift+L to search for the elements.